International freshman applicants must be high school graduates (students that have the equivalent of a diploma in the United States).

 - Province of Taiwan, Republic of China

-Below is the contact information of two companies that frequently provide us with evaluations.
+Below is the contact information of three companies that frequently provide us with evaluations.

 Josef Silny & Associates, Inc.